Divorce Lawyers Hoffman Estates

-Today, the Hoffman Estates divorce lawyers at the Law Offices of Martin A. Delaney III, Ltd. are well-positioned to deal with all the emotional, legal, and financial issues that a marriage dissolution often entails.
+Today, the Hoffman Estates divorce lawyers at the Andrea Heckman Law are well-positioned to deal with all the emotional, legal, and financial issues that a marriage dissolution often entails.
 We still believe that hard work usually produces good results, and that is how we approach each case.
 Working with you, we craft long-term solutions that are cost-effective and uphold your legal and financial rights.

 Financial Issues in a Marriage Dissolution

 Under Illinois law, the marital estate, which includes both assets and debts, must be divided equitably.
 In Kane County, “equitable” is not necessarily the same thing as equal.
 So, property division disputes can be complex.

 Prenuptial agreements help avoid some of this complexity.
 These agreements make certain designations in advance, such as property classification.
 As a bonus, since these agreements address key financial matters, they often make marriages stronger.
 Money is one of the leading sources of marital discord.

 Most judges uphold premarital agreements as long as they are not blatantly one-sided, and each spouse had an independent Hoffman Estates divorce lawyer upon signing.
 However, no agreement is unbreakable, so it is possible to overturn unfair provisions in some cases.

 With or without a prenuptial agreement, the basic financial issues in a Chicago divorce are: